 'The type of dehumidifier you choose will depend on the conditions of the space you want to use it in.

-'Refrigerant dehumidifiers are typically more energy efficient and work best in normal room temperatures, but will struggle (or not work at all) in rooms below 10°C.
+'Refrigerant dehumidifiers are typically more energy efficient and work best in normal room temperatures, but they'll struggle (or not work at all) in rooms below 10°C.

 'If you need a dehumidifier for an unheated room, such as a cellar, garage or attic, then you'll want to buy a desiccant model.
 These are designed in a way that allows them to function more effectively in cold rooms.'